flackonInc/.github/CONTRIBUTING.md

 * Ensure PR title hints the changes made in head branch appropriately
 * Ensure PR desciption explains all the changes made in head branch in detail
-* Ensure all commits are linear (no merge commits)
-* Use `Rebase and Merge` option to land PRs once all checks are approved
+* Use `Squash and Merge` option to land PRs once all checks are approved

 ## Commit message conventions